dylan-chong/a-team-engr101-avc/README.md

     - PID (Controlling direction of the pi, reacting to camera data)
 - Jonah Ease (dayyad)
     - Sensors (Making use of IR sensor information)
-    - Navigation (Algorithms to navigate through the paths)
+    - Navigation (Algorithms to navigate through mazes)

 <h2>Relevant Documents</h2>